goooseman/devsparks-blog/SPEC.md

   - to run then run hugo with docker, add additional mounts: `$(PWD):/src`, `$(PWD)/../../content:/src/content` and `$(PWD)/../../static:/src/static`. if files are changed, server should rebuild.
 - build
   - to build project with docker
-- Makefile use tabs, not spaces for identation!

-Should NOT create content folder.

 Should add several Hugo mounts: